Genprex Announces Securities Purchase Agreement and Offering - TipRanks.com

 - Take advantage of TipRanks Premium at 50% off!
 Unlock powerful investing tools, advanced data, and expert analyst insights to help you invest with confidence.

-On October 23, 2025, Genprex, Inc. announced a securities purchase agreement with investors to sell 243,622 shares of common stock at $11.21 per share in a registered direct offering.
-The offering, expected to close on October 24, 2025, also includes a concurrent private placement of warrants for up to 487,244 shares.
-The company anticipates net proceeds of approximately $2.3 million from the offering, with potential additional proceeds of $5.4 million if warrants are fully exercised.
-The funds will be used for working capital and general corporate purposes.
-This move is part of Genprex’s strategy to regain compliance with Nasdaq listing requirements following a reverse stock split on October 21, 2025, to meet the $1.00 minimum bid price requirement.
+On October 28, 2025, Genprex, Inc. announced a securities purchase agreement for a registered direct offering of 377,780 shares of common stock at $9.00 per share, expected to close on October 29, 2025.
+The offering includes a concurrent private placement of warrants for up to 755,560 shares, with potential gross proceeds of $6.6 million if fully exercised.
+The company plans to use the net proceeds, estimated at $3.0 million, for working capital and general corporate purposes.
+This move is part of Genprex’s strategy to strengthen its financial position and support its ongoing clinical programs.

 More about Genprex

 Genprex, Inc. is a clinical-stage gene therapy company focused on developing therapies for cancer and diabetes.
-The company aims to provide new treatment options for large patient populations with limited existing therapies, utilizing technologies like the Oncoprex® Delivery System for cancer and innovative gene delivery methods for diabetes.
+The company utilizes its Oncoprex Delivery System for oncology treatments and has a diabetes gene therapy approach using an AAV vector.
+Genprex collaborates with institutions to develop drug candidates for large patient populations with limited treatment options.

 Technical Sentiment Signal: Sell